rhildred/twiliobot2021/README.md

 To use the application:
-follow the requests given by app.
+Firstly, clear the window then follow the request message given by application.

    like...
    1. Size of shawarama